fanil-z/islam-wiki/hugo-docs/content/en/blog/hajj/index.md

 Raml (Arabic: refers to the practice of walking quickly, lifting the legs forcefully and sticking out the chest while moving the shoulders during Tawaf al-Umrah and Tawaf al-Qudum, so as to imitate a warrior.
 It is a Sunnah to perform Raml for the first three rounds before returning to normal walking pace for the final four rounds.
 Neglecting Raml will not invalidate the Tawaf.

 The practice of Raml was ordered by the Prophet ﷺ   in a display of strength against the enemies of Islam:

-Raml (Arabic: رمل) refers to the practice of walking quickly, lifting the legs forcefully and sticking out the chest while moving the shoulders during Tawaf al-Umrah and Tawaf al-Qudum, so as to imitate a warrior.
-It is a Sunnah to perform Raml for the first three rounds before returning to normal walking pace for the final four rounds.
-Neglecting Raml will not invalidate the Tawaf.

 > Ibn Abbas narrated: “When Allah’s Messenger ﷺ   and his companions came to Makkah, the pagans circulated the news that a group of people were coming to them and they had been weakened by the Fever of Yathrib (Madinah).
 So the Prophet ordered his companions to do Ramal in the first three rounds of Tawaf of the Kaaba and to walk between the two corners (The Black Stone and Yemenite corner).
 The Prophet ﷺ   did not order them to do Ramal in all the rounds of Tawaf out of pity for them.”
 >